sabinpark/ECE382_Lab6/README.md

 [INSERT SCHEMATIC OF IR SENSOR]

 With the proper connections and coding, I built the code and ran the debugger.
 As expected, the robot read in the IR packets and moved corresponding to the the remote controller input.
 However, I did have a slight problem with the consistency of responses.
 Only about 1 out of 10 button inputs seemed to be reading correctly.
-Trying two different things, I was eventually able to solve this problem (for details please go to the debugging section).
+Trying two different solutions, I was eventually able to solve this problem (for details please go to the debugging section).

 ## Debugging
 ### Required Functionality (debugging)
+* Initially forgot to set the direction of the pins to output, thus not affecting
 ### A Functionality (debugging)
+* revised the code to take in packets differently
+* added in more capacitors and an extra IR sensor
+* re-calibrated the time delays

 ## Documentation
 #### Prelab